tgropper/env-settings-net/README.md

       - MONGO_DATABASE=env-settings-net
 ```

-To make this happen, the *merge* process is triggered using the `IConfigurationBuilder.Build(params string[] placeholderPrefixesToReplace)` extension:
+To make this happen, the *merge* process is triggered using the `IConfigurationBuilder.BuildAndReplacePlaceholders(bool replaceOnEmpty = true)` extension:

 **Startup**
 ```cs